bjoerge/remon/README.md

   }
 }
 ```

-# Assumptions / current limitations
+# Gotchas

+* Relegate works by monkey patching `http.createServer` and `HttpServer.listen`.
+Keep this in mind if you run into
+weird http related issues.

 * Your app will run in a single child process.
 It will probably not play well with the cluster module.

 * There are currently no provided strategy for detecting changes in other files than those loaded via require("filename").
   Strategies to deal with static files, resources, etc. is future work.

-# Gotchas

-Relegate works by monkey patching `http.createServer` and `HttpServer.listen`.
-Keep this in mind if you run into
-weird http related issues.

 # Usage